 Courts have assessed differently the relative merits of fixed-time scheduling orders and case-specific scheduling orders.
-Some courts, such as the Western District of Washington and the Middle District of Alabama, have adopted scheduling orders dictating that in all cases certain pretrial/discovery phases must be completed no later than $\underline{x}$ days from the entry of the order (generally, sixty to ninety days).
+Some courts, such as the Western District of Washington and the Middle District of Alabama, have adopted scheduling orders dictating that in all cases certain pretrial/discovery phases must be completed no later than x days from the entry of the order (generally, sixty to ninety days).
 This kind of order is called a fixed-time scheduling order because the maximum time allowable does not differ from case to case.
 Case-specific scheduling orders provide individualized deadlines in either of two ways.
 First, the judge may have a form that uniformly structures pretrial behavior, but allows for the entering of an appropriate deadline for each phase of the pretrial process.
 (See W.D.
 Tex.)
-This method is similar to the fixed-time order in that the expected behavior is predetermined, but different in that the time allowed for completion varies from case to case.
-Second, some courts, such as the Northern District of Iowa, provide that counsel in the case submit, subject to the court's approval, deadlines for each phase of the process (consistent with other local rules).
+This method is similar to the fixed-time order in that the expected behavior is predetermined, but different in that the time whether a party will be estopped from raising an issue or tactic not contemplated in the scheduling order.
+For example, in a court that requires that pretrial orders state whether parties contemplate filing any dispositive pretrial motions, does a preliminary negative answer prevent a party from filing such motions before the trial?
+The logic arguing for an affirmative conclusion is that the entire purpose of the scheduling order is comprehensive planning and when a party fails to state that it plans to employ a procedure provided for by the judge, that opportunity can be deemed to be foreclosed.